-- Gas- only enough to get you to work and the other places that you have to go
+- Gas: Only enough to get you to work and other necessary locations

-- Entertainment spending- no magazine or movie rental subscriptions, concerts, trips to the movie theater, etc.
+- Entertainment spending: Magazine or movie rental subscriptions, concerts, trips to the movie theater, etc.

 - Cable/Satellite TV

-- Cell phones and landline extras- go down to a basic landline, unless a cell phone is vital to your job or safety
+- Cell phones and landline extras: Unless a cell phone is vital to your job or safety

 - Restaurant meals